Operation MB 8: Convoy AN 6

-Convoy AN 6 consisted of four slow tankers bound for Greece from Egypt, in support of the British expedition there, escorted by a slow trawler.
+Convoy AN 6 consisted of four slow tankers bound for Greece from Egypt, in support of the British expeditionary force there, escorted by a slow trawler.
 Shaping a similar course were reinforcements for Crete, embarked in the light cruisers and as Force B, while Force C, the light cruiser (Vice Admiral Henry Pridham-Wippell) transported RAF supplies to Greece and inspected Suda Bay.
 All three would rejoin to form Force X for an 11/12 November raid on the Otranto Strait.